 IMPORTANT: Analyzer supports some Designer applications only through Identity Manager's Remote Loader.
 If you have such an application with a local configuration, Analyzer prevents you from importing it as a connection profile until you reconfigure the application to use Remote Loader.
-For more information about the Remote Loader, see the Installing Identity Manager Engine in the NetIQ Identity Manager Setup Guide for Linux and Installing the Engine, Drivers, and iManager Plug-ins in the NetIQ Identity Manager Setup Guide for Windows.
+For more information about the Remote Loader, see the Installing Remote Loader in the NetlQ Identity Manager Setup Guide for Linux and Installing Remote Loader in the NetlQ Identity Manager Setup Guide for Windows.